Membrane Sweep: Benefits, Risks, and When to Call Your Doctor

 Inducing Labor Naturally

-While many expectant mothers seek ways to induce labor naturally, a membrane sweep can offer a viable option.
-This procedure involves a healthcare provider inserting a finger into the cervix to separate the amniotic sac from the uterine wall.
+Many expectant mothers look for ways to induce labor naturally, and a membrane sweep is one viable option.
+The provider inserts a finger into the cervix to separate the amniotic sac from the uterine wall, which may release hormones that stimulate contractions.

 Reducing Pregnancy Duration